UlrikAtItWrk/FluentMasker/Docs/GettingStarted.md

 ## Most Commonly Used Rules

-Here are the rules you'll use most often:
+Here are the rules you'll use most often.
+For a complete catalog of all 30+ built-in rules, see the [Mask Rules Reference](./MaskRulesReference.md).

 ### 1. EmailMaskRule - Email Masking